• Home

 We all know the importance of car seats, baby gates and other ways to keep our children safe.
 Making sure your child is up to date on all vaccines is the best way to protect not only your child, but others from contracting a potential deadly disease.

-Below are Five important reasons to vaccinate (immunize, or get shots)
+Below are five important reasons to vaccinate (immunize, or get shots)

 1. Vaccines can save your child’s life.
 Polio is one example of the impact vaccines has had in the United States.
 Thanks to vaccination, there are no reports of polio in the US.